-- To store lease information in a PostgreSQL database, Kea requires PostgreSQL headers and libraries.
+- To store lease information in a MySQL database, Kea requires MySQL headers and libraries.
+This is an optional dependency; Kea can be built without MySQL support. - To store lease information in a PostgreSQL database, Kea requires PostgreSQL headers and libraries.
 This is an optional dependency; Kea can be built without PostgreSQL support. - To store lease information in a Cassandra database (CQL), Kea requires Cassandra headers and libraries.
-This is an optional dependency; Kea can be built without Cassandra support. - Integration with RADIUS is provided in Kea via the hooks library available to our paid support customers.
+This is an optional dependency; Kea can be built without Cassandra support.

+- Integration with RADIUS is provided in Kea via the hooks library available to our paid support customers.
 Use of this library requires the FreeRadius-client library to be present on the system where Kea is running.
-This is an optional dependency; Kea can be built without RADIUS support. - As of the 1.5.0 release, Kea provides a NETCONF interface with the kea-netconf agent.
+This is an optional dependency; Kea can be built without RADIUS support. - Kea provides a NETCONF interface with the kea-netconf agent.
 This Kea module is built optionally and requires Sysrepo software when used.
 Building Kea with NETCONF support requires many dependencies to be installed, which are described in more detail in Installing NETCONF.